samuelhnrq/sapfy/README.md

 # sapfy
-A daemon intended to sap spotify songs into your local library slowly freeing you from the proprietary hinges.
+A python 3.6+ script intended to be run as a daemon used to sap spotify songs into your local library, slowly freeing you from the proprietary hinges.
 The idea here is not to crack spotify protection algorithm or anything is just a daemon intended to be the most 'set it and forget it' possible, and will slowly sap all the songs you hear into your local disk, until one day, you won't need spotify anymore.

+But if you don't wan't to be bothered with the moral aspect, don't have enough local storage space, or don't care, you still can use the ad-skipping functionally stand-alone with the `-a` flag.

 ## Features
 - **We support both spotify free and premium** - The only difference is that the